anima-wg/brski-cloud/anima-brski-cloud.md

 OEM:
 : Original Equipment Manufacturer.
 The company that created the device.

+Owner:
+: The owner is the organization that has purchased the new device (the pledge).
+The device might be deployed in a network that the owner does not control.

+Owner Delegate:
+: The owner delegate is an entity distinct from the Owner that has been contracted to operate/manage the devices in question.
+For instance, an IT maintenance and support-desk company.

 Owner Domain:
 : The domain that the Pledge needs to discover and bootstrap with.